chivandikwa/gatsby-casper/src/content/test_builders.md

 ---
 layout: post
 title: Test Builder Pattern
-image: img/dandelion.jpg
+image: img/used/clean/deer.jpg
 author: [Thulani S. Chivandikwa]
 date: 2021-01-30T10:00:00.000Z
 tags: [.net]
 draft: false
-excerpt: test builders to deal with test maintanance hell
+excerpt: test builders to deal with test maintenance hell
 ---

 While working with DTOs and entities, particularly those that are used throughout your domain and boundaries, you will find that they are required in a multitude of tests.
 A natural approach is to call the constructor of each when required and hydrate them with required setup.
 While this is very easy and straightforward there are a couple of challenges.
 There is always a caveat.